top of page

 Varian family historian Howard E. Bartholf is my sixth cousin once removed.
 An Army veteran who served in Vietnam, he is also the father of two service members (one active duty, one retired).
 Howard is the author of Camp Merritt, the history of a World War I Army base in Bergen County, New Jersey.
 Through his Varian and military history research, Howard has learned that Bert, the son of an Idaho State Supreme Court justice, held several jobs in high school, working for the Idaho Candy Company, the Idaho Power Company, and the Olof Nelson Construction Company.
 Before enlisting, Bert attended Boise Junior College, and during off hours enjoyed tennis, swimming, and fencing.

 Slideshow: The "Bombing Six" aboard the aircraft carrier USS Enterprise, June 3, 1942.
 Bert Varian is standing, third from right.
-(Photo by U.S. Navy photographer William T. Barr.)
-Bert Varian in civvies.
+Photo by U.S. Navy photographer William T. Barr.
+Click on the photo, or on the (faint!) arrow in the middle right of the photo, to see (2) Bert Varian in civvies.
 (Photo courtesy of Howard E. Bartholf.)

 In 1992, Howard attended a 50th anniversary gathering of Midway veterans, where he was able to speak with some of Bert’s surviving squadron-mates, one of whom said Bert was seen helping Charles into the life raft.
 The veterans feared that Bert and Charles may have been picked up by the Japanese, questioned, then thrown overboard, their hands bound and their legs weighted down with water-filled gas tanks, which reportedly happened to other downed aviators.